Listen to the Podcast

 Whereas compared to the selloff, people were in a state of panic, and now everything is great, so the market keeps climbing, gapping up, and it’s a real big concern to me.

-Where I would get out of that concern?
-Is if we go ahead and let’s just say we base here for a little bit, or we shoot up a little bit, and then we pull back and we retest this level, because I’d like to retest this level to really see if it’s real, if the move is legitimate.
+Where would I get out of that concern?
+Is if we go ahead and let’s say we base here for a little bit, or we shoot up a little bit, and then we pull back, and we retest this level, because I’d like to recheck this level to see if it’s real, if the move is legitimate.

 Respect the movement of the market but don’t buy into it